Abhishek3917/arch_linux_installation/README.md

     - After the base installation is complete, follow the instructions to reboot.
     - Optionally, clone post-installation scripts and execute them as directed.

+## Post-Installation

+- this script is in its development stage

 ## Notes

 - This script assumes a basic level of familiarity with the Arch Linux installation process.
-- Always review and understand the script before running it on your system.
 - Customize the script according to your preferences and requirements.
 - Timezone set default to Asia/Kolkata.
 - Check `/mnt/etc/fstab` if the home partition is not present.
 Add manually by: